TabbycatDebate/tabbycat/docs/install/windows.rst

     > python -m pip install --upgrade pip
     > easy_install http://www.stickpeople.com/projects/python/win-psycopg/2.6.1/psycopg2-2.6.1.win32-py3.5.exe
-    > pip install -r requirements_common.txt
+    > pip install -r requirements.txt
     > npm install

   If you installed **64-bit Python**::

     > python -m pip install --upgrade pip
     > easy_install http://www.stickpeople.com/projects/python/win-psycopg/2.6.1/psycopg2-2.6.1.win-amd64-py3.5.exe
-    > pip install -r requirements_common.txt
+    > pip install -r requirements.txt
     > npm install

   If you're using a version of **Python other than 3.5**, replace the URL in the second line with the appropriate link from the `win-psycopg page <http://www.stickpeople.com/projects/python/win-psycopg/>`_.

   .. note:: The second line above is an extra step just for Windows.
-It installs the Windows version of ``psycopg2``, `win-psycopg <http://www.stickpeople.com/projects/python/win-psycopg/>`_, and must be done before ``pip install -r requirements_common.txt`` so that the latter doesn't try to install the Unix version.
+It installs the Windows version of ``psycopg2``, `win-psycopg <http://www.stickpeople.com/projects/python/win-psycopg/>`_, and must be done before ``pip install -r requirements.txt`` so that the latter doesn't try to install the Unix version.

   .. hint:: You might be wondering: I thought I already installed the requirements.
 Why am I installing more?
 And the answer is: Before, you were installing the requirements to create a Python virtual environment for Tabbycat to live in.
 Now, you're *in* the virtual environment, and you're installing everything required for *Tabbycat* to operate.